mrtnRivera/modular-sequencer/README.md

-# modular-sequencer
+# The Modular Sequencer
-A simple Pure Data sequencer design for modularity.
-In patch bangs and MIDI output.
+A simple Pure Data sequencer designed for modularity.
 The Modular Sequencer is a simple abstraction for creating rhythmic patterns.
 It can output MIDI notes or in-patch bangs.

 ## Controls